 |Juror Daily Pay||Travel Reimbursement Per Mile|

 In Kansas, jurors receive nominal compensation for each day spent at jury selection, or while serving on a jury.
-Jurors can also qualify to receive mileage reimbursement for travel related to their jury duty service.
+While other states provide jurors with mileage reimbursement for travel, this is not available in Kansas.

 Juror pay is typically a token amount, set by state or local law decades ago, and is often very low due to not being not adjusted for inflation or rising costs of living.

 In addition to your pay, you will generally be reimbursed for costs associated with serving as a juror, including parking, tolls, and if necessary, overnight accommodations during multi-day trials away from your home.
 The courthouse will often provide refreshments and meals during the trial to permit jurors to continue deliberations without leaving.

 Does My Employer Pay Me For Jury Duty?

 In most states, your employer will be required to give you unpaid time off for jury duty, while in some states employers are required to pay employees for time served on a jury.
 Your employer may also elect to pay you for time served on a jury even if they are not required to, though many may then require you to sign over your jury duty paycheck.
 Click here for more info on your employer's jury duty obligations in Kansas.

 Is Kansas Jury Duty Pay Taxable?